RituLiot/ptcg-decks/Standard/README.md

 - Accumulate: Gets stronger as the game goes on with slow and steady board improvements.
 Usually gives up 1-2 prizes in the early game.
   - Spread: Spreads damage counters over the course of the game and can ko several pokemon in a turn.
 - Tank and Heal: Tank and heal damage dealt to you and deal damage back to the opponent.
 - Control: Wins by making the game unplayable for the opponent.
+Can utilize several gameplans listed from the list,
   - Disruption: Limits opponent's playing options.
   - Mill: Wins by actively milling opponent every turn.
   - Stall: Wastes time either by trapping opponent's support pokemon in active or by hiding behind unbreakable pokemon.